A group of Allegany County residents got together when some began to envision possibilities

 art featured at the museum from an anthropological standpoint.

-March 12 – The Coal Insustry and Family Life
+March 12 – The Coal Industry and Family Life

 Speaker: Polla Horn Description: This session will focus on understanding the working conditions of coal-producing